billsix/cprogrammingbook/doc/03-ControlFlow.rst

 What happens is that b is compared for equality with c, then the 1 or 0 result is anded with a!
-Some distinctly unexpected behaviour has been caused by that sort of error.
+Some distinctly unexpected behavior has been caused by that sort of error.

 Strange operators